johnrnelson/api-puppy/APIServer/services/time/README.md

-# Default Service Help
+# Time Service Help
-Use this file to help describe the service.
+Simple service to return the time.